-Tracks & Tales Nature School offers children a strong foundation in outdoor exploration, creative expression & personal growth by using games, ancient skills, storytelling, and the natural bounty of a pristine northwest forest.
+Tracks & Tales Nature School offers children a strong foundation in outdoor exploration, primitive living skills, creative expression & personal growth by using games, ancient crafts, storytelling, and the natural bounty of a pristine northwest forest.
 We are located 40 minutes from Seattle just east of Duvall, Washington.

 Tracks and Tales Nature School cultivates not only the connection between children and nature, but also the connections between children and their families, between families and nature, and between families and community.
 Community thanks-giving dinners, family-friendly gatherings, and special storytelling evenings further celebrate and strengthen our community.